microsoft/Deep3DFaceReconstruction/readme.md

 ### Tips ###

 1. The model is trained without augmentation so that a pre-alignment with 5 facial landmarks is necessary.
 We put some examples in the ./input subfolder for reference.

 2. Current model is trained under the assumption of 3-channel scene illumination (instead of monochromatic lights described in the paper).

+3. If you have any questions, please contact Yu Deng (v-denyu@microsoft.com) or Jiaolong Yang (jiaoyan@microsoft.com).

 ## Citation